Wine, Women & Wealth Book

 2. Taking on a mortgage payment that pushes the budget

 The Mistake: ‘It’s our dream house.
 If we really budget tight and cut back here and there, we can afford it.
-The bank said we’re pre-approved
+The bank said we’re pre-approved…We’ll be so happy!’

 The Realities: A house is one of the biggest purchases couples will ever make.
 Though emotion and excitement are impossible to remove from the decision, they should not be the driving forces.
 Just because you can afford the mortgage at the moment, doesn’t mean you’ll be able to in 5 or 10 years.
 Situations can change.
 What would happen if either partner lost their job for any length of time?
 Would you have to tap into savings?
 Also, many buyers dramatically underestimate the ongoing expenses tied to maintenance and additional services needed when owning a home.
 It’s a general rule of thumb that homeowners will have to spend about 1% of the total cost of the home every year on upkeep.
 That means a $250,000 home would require an annual maintenance investment of $2,500 in the property.
 Will you resent the budgetary restrictions of the monthly mortgage payments once the novelty of your new house wears off?